nginxinc/nginx-wiki/source/nginScript.rst

 The request object
 ^^^^^^^^^^^^^^^^^^

-The NGINX JavaScript environment provides a request object, designated as $r.
+The nginScript environment provides a request object, designated as $r.
 You can read and set the properties of this object and use the methods it provides to access and modify the request.

 .. code-block:: nginx